 See course details, dates, costs, tutors & stories from students below

-Over the 3 days, Jack will introduce you to traditional green woodworking techniques, taking a a close look at the different grades and characteristics oak for strength and beauty.
+Over 4 days Jack Ritson will introduce you to traditional green woodworking techniques, taking a close look at the different grades and characteristics of oak for strength and beauty.
 You will learn the art of cleaving to split your log into various sizes using wedges & froes.
 You will then use an axe & drawknife to shape these on your shave horse, and finally cut mortice & tenon joints for assembly into a finished and beautiful gate.

 Cleaving is the technique of splitting wood down the grain rather than the more conventional sawing of fibres.
-Because of this, cleft wood is an incredibly strong, durable and long lasting material.
+Consequently, cleft wood is an incredibly strong, durable and long lasting material.
 The gates you make will use the natural shape of the wood and require no treatment due to the high tannin content in the oak.

-At the end of the course you will take home a handmade gate of up to 4ft wide that will make you proud each time you walk through it!
+You will take home a handmade gate of up to 4ft wide that will make you proud each time you walk through it!

 Stories from our students

 My gate is now in pride of place.
 It’s a skill that can be understood and put to great use thanks to excellent tutors with great skill and personality.
 I will be definitely making other gates on my own now at home.